 We found 4 immunologists who accept Humana HMO Open Access Copay 100/1000 near Olympia Fields, IL.

-Dr. James Hunter is a physician who specializes in pediatric allergy & immunology.
-Dr. Hunter's clinical interests encompass asthma and allergies.
-He takes Viant, TRICARE, and Humana HMO, as well as other insurance carriers.
-After attending the University of Illinois College of Medicine at Chicago for medical school, he completed his residency training at a hospital affiliated with the University of Illinois at Chicago.
-He is affiliated with Ann & Robert H. Lurie Children's Hospital of Chicago, MetroSouth Medical Center, and Franciscan Alliance.
-His practice is open to new patients.
+Dr. James Hunter is a pediatric allergy & immunology specialist in Orland Park, IL, Highland Park, IL, and Flossmoor, IL.
+Before completing his residency at a hospital affiliated with the University of Illinois at Chicago, Dr. Hunter attended medical school at the University of Illinois College of Medicine at Chicago.
+Dr. Hunter has indicated that his clinical interests include asthma and allergies.
+He honors Viant, TRICARE, Humana HMO, and more.
+He is professionally affiliated with Ann & Robert H. Lurie Children's Hospital of Chicago, MetroSouth Medical Center, and Franciscan Alliance.
+Dr. Hunter's practice is open to new patients.

 Clinical interests: Allergies, Asthma